wu87988622/ohara/README.md

 * ftpPort: bound by ftp server (default is random)
 * ttl: time to terminate backend-service (default is 365 days)

 The backend image is not in production release.
-Hence, there is no any guarantees to backend image.
+Hence, there is no guarantees to backend image.

 ### Running configurator by docker
 ```